64robots/webforms/docs/content/en/model-factories.md

         ->save();
 ```

-`$parentQuestion` is the question what make this question to appear.
+`$parentQuestion` is the question that makes this question appear.

 ### shownWhen